cecileung1208/Hawaii-Climate-Analysis/README.md

 * Sort by descending order to determine the most active station
 * Calculate the minimum, maximum, and average temperature for the most active station

-**Histogram - Frequency Hawaii's Temperature Range from the Most Active Station*
+**Histogram - Frequency Hawaii's Temperature Range from the Most Active Station**
-*
+* Perform SQL query that displays the date and temperature for the most active station for the past year
+* Create Dataframe to store all the information
+* Using the information from the dataframe, create a histogram using Matplotlib

+**Hypothesis Testing of Climate Analysis**

 ## Scripts

 ## Results